sharizard/portfolio-workshop/README.md

 ```

 #### Update scripts block
 Update the script block with the following snippet.
-Since we're using SASS to style our portfolio, we need some tools to convert sass files to css files.
+Since we're using SASS to style our portfolio, we need some tools to convert our sass files to css files.
 Using node-sass-chokidar is one way to achieve our goal.

+For more information, please visit [Adding a CSS preprocessor](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-css-preprocessor-sass-less-etc).

 ```
 "scripts": {